-- If the files are not complete, how many need to be completed? (# out of #) - Who is responsible for upkeeping the files?\\\\\\ - How often are records updated?\ - Does the center classify files of children who still are living in the center separately from children who have left the center?
-Yes No - Where are the files kept? \\\\ - How would you describe the status of organization of the files: Organized: Each child has a complete file; files are easily retrieved.

-Somewhat organized: Files are located in a central place, but individual files are difficult to retrieve or information is dispersed.

-Disorganized: Files are dispersed and/or information on each child is dispersed
+Are all the files complete?
+Yes ð No If the files are not complete, how many need to be comp Who is responsible for upkeeping the files?
+How often are records updated?
+Does the center classify files of children who still are livi om children who have left the center?
+Yes $\tilde{O}$ No Õ on Where are the files kept?
+How would you describe the status of organization of the e files: Organized: Each child has a complete file; files are easily retrieved. ð Somewhat organized : Files are located in a central p difficult to retrieve or information is dispersed. blace, but individual files are ð difficult to refieve of information is dispersed.
+0 Disorganized: Files are dispersed and/or information n on each child is dispersed ð